 One of the issues that remain top of mind for companies looking to implement machine learning and data science solutions is cost.
 You want solutions and strategies that deliver but at the same time, you don’t want to over-invest in something that is yet to show value.

-One way to do this cost-effectively is to use machine learning or data science consultants.
+One way to do this cost-effectively is to use machine learning consulting services.

 This means you’ll not have to worry about hiring a whole new team internally.
 You could hire freelance consultants (also known as independent contractors) or companies that provide consulting services.
 But how much would this cost in comparison to hiring a full-time data scientist or machine learning engineer?